 - Select Change adapter options in the right pane.

-- You’ll now see all available connections on your PC.
-Right-click your network connection and choose Properties.
+- Right-click your network connection and choose Properties.

 - Locate Internet Protocol Version 6 (TCP/IPv6) and disable it.
-Now click OK to save changes.
+Click OK to save the changes.

-- When Command Prompt starts, enter netcfg -d command and press Enter to run it.
+- Enter the netcfg -d command and press Enter to run it.

-Solution 5 – Restart Function Discovery Provider and Function Discovery Host services
+5. Restart the Function Discovery Provider and Function Discovery Host

 - Press Windows Key + R and enter services.msc.
 Now press Enter or click OK.

-- When Services window opens, locate Function Discovery Provider Host and double-click it.
+- Locate Function Discovery Provider Host and double-click it.

-- When Properties window opens, click the Stop button to stop the service.
-Now click the Start button to start it and then click Apply and OK to save changes.
+- Click the Start button to start it and then click Apply and OK to save changes.

-- Now do the same for Function Discovery Provider service.
+- Do the same for the Function Discovery Provider service.

-After restarting both these services, the issue should be completely resolved.
-Keep in mind that you need to apply this solution to all PCs in your network.
-If you want, you could set this services to start automatically with your PC and the problem should be resolved for good.
+Note: Keep in mind that you need to apply this solution to all PCs in your network.
+If you want, you could set these services to start automatically with your PC and the problem should be resolved for good.

-Solution 6 – Make sure that SMB 1.0/CIFS File Sharing Support is installed
+6. Make sure that the SMB 1.0/CIFS File Sharing Support is installed

-- Press Windows Key + S and enter windows features.
-Choose Turn Windows features on or off from the list of results.
+- Press Windows Key + S, type windows features, and click on Turn Windows features on or off from the results.

-- When Windows Features window opens, check SMB 1.0/CIFS File Sharing Support and then click OK to save changes.
+- Check the SMB 1.0/CIFS File Sharing Support and then click OK to save changes.

-Solution 7 – Be sure that the PC is the member of the same domain
+7. Be sure that the PC is a member of the same domain

-- Press Windows Key + S and enter advanced settings.
-Select View advanced system settings.
+- Press Windows Key + S, type advanced settings, and select View advanced system settings.

 - Go to the Computer name tab and click Change.

-- Make sure that the PC is the member of the same domain and click OK.
+- Make sure that the PC is a member of the same domain and click OK.

 According to users, if you’re unable to ping other computers, the issue might be related to your network.
 To fix the problem, be sure that your PCs are properly connected and able to access the Internet.

-In the worst case scenario, it’s possible that your router is broken.
-Several users reported that they fixed the problem by replacing the router, so you might want to consier router replacement.
+In the worst-case scenario, it’s possible that your router is broken.
+Several users reported that they fixed the problem by replacing the router, so you might want to consider router replacement.

-- In the right pane, click Check for updates button.
+To do that open the Settings app, go to the Update & Security section, and click on the Check for updates button.
 Any available updates will be downloaded automatically.

 After you download the updates, restart your PC in order to install the updates.
 Once the updates are installed, check if the problem is still there.